eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 Finally (and this is speculation on my part —  I haven't seen any experiments or papers corroborating this), it's possible that certain complicated models _cannot converge_ unless you use an appropriately precise format.
-There's a drift between the analytical gradient update and what the actual backwards pass looks like: the lower the precision, the bigger the drift.
-I think that deep learning is particularly susceptible to an issue here because there's a lot of multiplications, divisions and reduction operations.
+There's a drift between the analytical gradient update and what the actual backward propagation looks like: the lower the precision, the bigger the drift.
+I'd expect that deep learning is particularly susceptible to an issue here because there's a lot of multiplications, divisions and reduction operations.

 ## Floating-Point Formats

 Let's take a quick look at three floating-point formats for deep learning.
-There are a lot more floating-point formats, but only a few have gained traction: floating-point formats require the appropriate hardware and firmware support, which restrictions inception and adoption.
+There are a lot more floating-point formats, but only a few have gained traction: floating-point formats require the appropriate hardware and firmware support, which restricts the introduction and adoption of new formats.

 For a quick overview, Grigory Sapunov wrote a great [run-down of various floating-point formats for deep